What Are Omega-3s?

 EPA and DHA, two omega-3 fatty acids, are crucial for proper brain functioning and development across all life stages.
 They appear to play significant roles in a developing baby's brain.
 [4]

-Several studies have demonstrated that pregnant women with higher fish consumption or fish oil led to better intelligence and brain function test scores for their children during early childhood.
+Several studies have demonstrated that pregnant women with higher fish consumption or fish oil had better intelligence and brain function test scores for their children during early childhood.
 [5]

 These fatty acids are also essential for maintaining normal brain function throughout one's life.
 They are found in high concentrations in brain cell membranes, preserving membrane health and enabling communication between brain cells.
 [4]